EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 **Phenac Stadium now runs on the tested Gen 2 provider-selected environment and native arena stages.** BC checks the live stage selection rather than rejecting a self-contained arena based on the original overworld map.
 Classic-scene safety and the separate live-world indoor restrictions remain unchanged.
 Gen 1 Phenac retains its accepted behaviour.

-The complete v1.3.0 Colosseum work remains: CBE 2.0 and Colosseum Overhaul 1.0 on both generations, BC PRIORITY with the regular CBE camera ON or OFF, native Attack timing, all 11 CBE PiP cards and runtime doubles arbitration.
-CBE Phenac still requires AUTO BATTLE FLOW OFF and BOSS INTRO OFF.
+The v1.3.0 Colosseum foundation is retained: [Colosseum Battle Environments](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) 2.0 and [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) 1.0 on both generations, BC PRIORITY with the regular CBE camera ON or OFF, native Attack timing and runtime doubles arbitration.
+The arena-themed PiP cards shipped at that time are replaced by real resident-arena rendering on these exact packages in v1.4.2.
+See the current CBE setup below rather than historical Auto Battle Flow instructions.

 > [!IMPORTANT]
 > This is direct Importer **0.14.2** validation, not an automatic upgrade of every mixed-provider stack or a collision-free certification of every field.
 The separately reported Gen 2 Importer + Colosseum UI overlay conflict was reproduced on **0.14.0** with BC disabled; that UI stack is not recertified on 0.14.2 here.